tonesto7/hostile-takeover/README.md

 ## Building

-### Prerequisites
+### Prerequisites for OpenPandora
-- Mac OS X
+- OpenPandora
-- Xcode 5 (or later) with *Command Line Tools* installed
-	- Install *Command Line Tools* from Xcode *Preferences...
-Downloads*.
+- latest Codeblocks (but other dev. tools should work)

-### Building the Hostile Takeover Executable
+### Building the Hostile Takeover Executable for OpenPandora
-1. Within Xcode, open `game/wi.xcodeproj`.
-- Select a Build Configuration via *Edit Scheme...Info*
-	- **Debug (default)**.
-Has extra runtime checks and is typically used during development.
-Displays "DEV BUILD" and date on Hostile Takeover startup screen.
-The Debug version requires a local server to be running for multiplayer testing.
-	- **Release**.
-W/o extra runtime checks.
-Displays date on Hostile Takeover startup screen.
-	- **Distribution**.
-Same as Release but displays game database version number on Hostile Takeover startup screen.
-	- **Distribution-Store**.
-Same as Distribution but is signed with a necessary key for redistribution in the iTunes App Store.
-NOTE: You'll have to get your own key if you want to distribute through the App Store.
+- from codeblocks command line, go to your hostile-takeover folder
-	- **Adhoc**. ???
+- cd game
-- Build and run!
+- make -f makefile.pandora
-	- On your device or in the iOS Simulator.
+- run it with linux_rel/WarfareIncorporated on your device

-### Building the Hostile Takeover Data File
+### Building the Hostile Takeover Data File (not updated/checked on Pandora)
 The Hostile Takeover iOS executable incorporates a data file, **htdata832.pdb**, which includes all the art, audio, and levels for the game.
 A prebuilt version of this data file is already in the source tree so you don't need to build it unless you are modifying assets it contains.

 Originally all of Hostile Takeover was developed on Windows using Windows tools like Visual Studio and C#.
 To build the data file on the Mac, the cross platform Mono framework is used.